|BDT is an Authorised Nominating Authority (ANA) authorised by the Minister of Building and Housing to appoint adjudicators.

 There is no requirement under the Act for the claimant (the party referring a dispute to adjudication) to seek the agreement of the respondent (the party against whom a claim is made in an adjudication) to the selection of the adjudicator.

 The claimant does not require the agreement of the respondent to apply to BDT for the appointment of an adjudicator.
 Under s33(1)(d) of the Act, the claimant may request an ANA chosen by the claimant to select a person to act as adjudicator.
-Because of its unique position and extensive experience, BDT will almost certainly be better placed than most parties or their advisers to know who is the most appropriate available person to act as adjudicator in any particular dispute and, for the past eight years, parties and their advisers have consistently entrusted BDT to perform that function.
+Because of its unique position and extensive experience, BDT will almost certainly be better placed than most parties or their advisers to know who is the most appropriate available person to act as adjudicator in any particular dispute and, since 2008, parties and their advisers have consistently entrusted BDT to perform that function.

 Parties are of course welcome to agree on one of BDT’s adjudicators if they wish, and subject to availability and there being no conflict of interest, BDT will appoint the person selected by the parties.
 The application form for the appointment of an adjudicator has provision for the parties to advise BDT of any such agreement.